Klipper3d/klipper/docs/Overview.md

   with Klipper.
 - [Skew correction](skew_correction.md): Adjustments for axes not perfectly square.
+- [PWM tools](Using_PWM_Tools.md): Guide on how to use PWM controlled tools such as lasers or spindles.
 - [G-Codes](G-Codes.md): Information on commands supported by Klipper.

 # Developer Documentation